Antibiotic use in livestock: Direct contact with animals

 In terms of direct infection with resistant bacteria from an animals source, studies have shown that direct contact with livestock can lead to the spread of antibiotic-resistant bacteria.
 The risk appears greatest in those handling or managing livestock, for example in a study where resistant bacteria were monitored in farm labourers and neighbours after chickens receiving an antibiotic in their feed.
-Manure may also be contain antibiotic-resistant Staphylococcus aureus bacteria which can infect humans.
+Manure may also contain antibiotic-resistant Staphylococcus aureus bacteria which can infect humans.
 In 2017, the WHO included methicillin-resistant S. aureus (MRSA) in its priority list of 12 antibiotic-resistant bacteria, urging the need to search for new and more effective antibiotics against it.
 There also has been an increase in the number of bacterial pathogens resistant to multiple antimicrobial agents, including MRSA, which have recently emerged into different lineages.
-Some of them are associated with livestock and companion animals that are then able to be transmitted to humans, also called livestock-associated methicillin-resistant Staphylococcus aureus (LA-MRSA).
+Some of them are associated with livestock and on-farm companion animals that are then able to be transmitted to humans, also called livestock-associated methicillin-resistant Staphylococcus aureus (LA-MRSA).
 These new lineages can be found on soft tissues of livestock workers, for example in their noses.
 A study looked at the association between exposure to livestock and the occurrence of LA-MRSA infection and observed that LA-MRSA infection was 9.64 times as likely to be found among livestock workers and veterinarians compared to their unexposed families and community members, showing that exposure to livestock significantly increases the risk of developing MRSA infection.
 Although total numbers colonised by LA-MRSA remain low, and fewer still develop infection, the condition is nonetheless rising in prevalence, difficult to treat, and has become a public health concern.
+For companion animals without farm contact information about MRSA is still limited.
+Therefore, AMR surveillance should be extended, especially since antimicrobial use limitations for livestock are often extended to pets without further justification.